iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 - modern operating systems have firewalls enabled by default (and it's a shame if your company disable them as a standard)
 - modern network protocols keep traffic properly authenticated (MFA/SSO/SAML/OAuth -- all these beauties) and encrypted (TLS/AES/oh-yes) from end-to-end

-This all makes the concept of network segmentation mostly irrelevant for Azure virtual networks, since issues that segmentation was initially addressing no longer exist.
+This makes the concept of network segmentation mostly irrelevant for Azure virtual networks since the issues that segmentation was initially addressing no longer exist.

 _Henceforth_, I declare the traditional network segmentation obsolete.